joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 ## Process Mapping

 Process Mapping is a technique used in business analysis to visually represent the flow of work or processes within an organization.
 It is a tool that helps to identify bottlenecks, inefficiencies, and redundancies in processes, and to find ways to improve them.

-The goal of process mapping is to provide a clear and detailed view of the current process and to identify opportunities for improvement.
 It is often used in conjunction with other business analysis tools and techniques such as workflow diagrams, swimlane diagrams, and value stream maps.
+The goals are a clear view of a process, and identification of opportunities for improvement.

 Typical steps:

 * Identify the process to be mapped.
 This may involve conducting interviews with key stakeholders, reviewing documentation, or observing the process in action.

 * Define the scope of the process.
-This involves defining the boundaries of the process, including the inputs, outputs, and stakeholders involved.
+This sets the boundaries of the process, including the inputs, outputs, and stakeholders involved.

 * Gather information.
 This involves reseraching the process steps that may be involved, the roles and responsibilities of those involved, and any relevant metrics or data.

 * Create the process map.
 This involves creating a visual representation of the process, typically using a flowchart or similar diagram.
 The map includes the steps, decision points, and inputs and outputs at each step.

 * Analyze the process.
-Use the map to dentify areas for improvement.
-This may involve looking for bottlenecks, inefficiencies, or redundancies, and identifying opportunities to streamline the process or eliminate unnecessary steps.
+Identify areas for improvement.
+This may involve looking for bottlenecks, inefficiencies, or redundancies, and seeking ways to streamline the process or eliminate unnecessary steps.

 * Develop recommendations.
 Ideate how to improve the process based on the analysis.
 This may involve developing new procedures or workflows, or making changes to existing processes.

 * Implement the recommendations.
-Do the recommended changes to the process, and monitor results to ensure that the changes have the desired effect.
+Do the changes and monitor results to ensure the changes have the desired effect.

 ## Value Stream Mapping (VSM)

 Value Stream Mapping (VSM) is a lean manufacturing technique used to analyze, visualize, and improve the flow of materials and information through a manufacturing process or value stream.
 It is a tool used to identify waste and inefficiencies in a process and to develop solutions to improve efficiency and reduce costs.

 The value stream is defined as the sequence of activities required to transform raw materials or information into a finished product or service that is of value to the customer.
-The process of creating a value stream map involves creating a visual representation of the entire process, including all the steps involved in the process, the time required to complete each step, and the value added by each step.
-This map helps to identify areas of waste, such as overproduction, defects, waiting times, excess inventory, unnecessary movement, and underutilized talent.

-The process of creating a value stream map involves several steps:
+Creating this involves several steps:

 * Define the scope: The first step is to define the boundaries of the process or value stream being analyzed.
 This involves identifying the start and end points of the process, as well as the inputs and outputs.